-- 1061 On fire incidents, normal manning is four (4) personnel including the operator.
-The Company Officer and at least one firefighter must be SCBA certified. - 1062 On fire incidents, this company is responsible for assuring a proper water supply to the scene and to assist with fire suppression. - 1063 On fire incidents, the operator is responsible for operating the pump and other equipment on the apparatus. - 1064 On fire incidents, the Company Officer is responsible to establish the required water supply, shall advance with the company, and report progress. - 1065 On fire incidents, both firefighters are responsible to assist the Company Officer with water supply, fire suppression, and/or associated tasks.
+- E. On rescue incidents, one firefighter is responsible for stabilization of the vehicle or building.
+Upon completion of stabilization, this firefighter will assist with disentanglement and extrication. - F. On rescue incidents, one firefighter is responsible for gaining access, disentanglement, and extrication using heavy rescue tools.
+This firefighter shall first set up the tool staging area before commencing with the rescue operation. - 1046 If the Rescue Company responds undermanned, the Company Officer shall divide the above responsibilities among the firefighters of the Rescue Company. - On fire incidents, normal manning is four (4) personnel including the operator.
+The Company Officer and at least one firefighter must be SCBA certified. - 1048 Personnel on this apparatus have the following Fire Scene responsibilities - A. On fire incidents, this company is responsible for assuring a proper water supply to the scene and to assist with fire suppression. - B. On fire incidents, the operator is responsible for operating the pump and other equipment on the apparatus. - C. On fire incidents, the Company Officer is responsible to establish the required water supply, shall advance with the company, and report progress. - D. On fire incidents, both firefighters are responsible to assist the Company Officer with water supply, fire suppression, and/or associated tasks.